drochkunal/chest_Xray_pneumonia_detection/README.md

-🩺 Chest X-Ray Classification using CNN
+# 🩺 Chest X-Ray Classification using ResNet
 📌 Project Overview

-This project focuses on building a Convolutional Neural Network (CNN) to classify chest X-ray images into different categories (e.g., Normal vs Pneumonia).
-The goal is to leverage deep learning techniques to assist in medical image analysis and automate disease detection.
+This project focuses on building a deep learning model to classify chest X-ray images using a pre-trained ResNet architecture.
+The objective is to detect pneumonia from X-ray images by leveraging transfer learning and convolutional neural networks.

-The model learns visual patterns from X-ray images and predicts the presence of abnormalities, helping demonstrate how AI can support healthcare diagnostics.
+By using ResNet, the model benefits from deep feature extraction capabilities and improved performance compared to basic CNN architectures.

 📊 Dataset Description

-The dataset consists of chest X-ray images categorized into:
+The dataset consists of labeled chest X-ray images divided into:

 Normal – Healthy lungs
 Pneumonia – Infected lungs

-The images are pre-labeled and organized into training, validation, and testing sets.
+The data is organized into training, validation, and testing sets to ensure proper evaluation.

 ⚙️ Project Workflow
 1. Data Preprocessing
 Image resizing and normalization
-Train-validation-test split
-Data augmentation (rotation, flipping, scaling)
+Data augmentation (rotation, flipping, zoom)
+Splitting into train, validation, and test sets
-2. Model Building
+2. Model Building (Transfer Learning)
-Implemented a CNN architecture with:
-Convolutional layers
-MaxPooling layers
+Used ResNet (pre-trained on ImageNet)
+Frozen initial layers for feature extraction
+Added custom layers:
 Fully connected (Dense) layers
-Activation functions (ReLU, Softmax/Sigmoid)
+Dropout for regularization
+Output layer with Sigmoid activation
 3. Model Training
-Trained model on training dataset
+Fine-tuned the network on X-ray dataset
-Used validation set to monitor performance
-Optimized using loss functions and optimizers
+Used appropriate loss function (Binary Crossentropy) Optimized using Adam optimizer
 4. Model Evaluation
-Evaluated using:
+Evaluated performance using:
 Accuracy
-Loss
+Loss curves
-Compared training vs validation performance
+Compared training vs validation metrics to detect overfitting 🚀 Results
-🚀 Results
-Model successfully learned patterns in X-ray images Achieved good classification accuracy
+ResNet significantly improved classification performance Better generalization compared to basic CNN
+Data augmentation helped reduce overfitting
-Performance improved with data augmentation and tuning 🛠️ Tech Stack
+🛠️ Tech Stack
 Python 🐍
 TensorFlow / Keras
+ResNet (Transfer Learning)
 NumPy
 Matplotlib
 Jupyter Notebook